mohan-chinnappan-n2/mohan-chinnappan-n2.github.io/2019/lex/md/storage.md

 - store app's session data

 ### indexedDB

+- Key point: Make sure the leveldb files of the indexedDB are stored locally not on a network drive

 - Chrome's indexedDB is based on LevelDB (work of Sanjay Ghemawat and Jeff Dean: [leveldb](https://github.com/google/leveldb) )
 - How to find the levelDB files related to Lightning in Chrome's indexedDB